krb5/krb5/doc/admin/realm_config.rst

-If the propagation time is longer than this maximum reasonable time (e.g., you have a particularly large database, you have a lot of slaves, or you experience frequent network delays), you may wish to cut down on your propagation delay by performing the propagation in parallel.
-To do this, have the master KDC propagate the database to one set of slaves, and then have each of these slaves propagate the database to additional slaves.
+If the propagation time is longer than this maximum reasonable time (e.g., you have a particularly large database, you have a lot of replicas, or you experience frequent network delays), you may wish to cut down on your propagation delay by performing the propagation in parallel.
+To do this, have the master KDC propagate the database to one set of replicas, and then have each of these replicas propagate the database to additional replicas.

 See also :ref:`incr_db_prop`